-New clients receive information on lifestyle based breast cancer prevention strategies.
+New clients receive information on lifestyle-based breast cancer prevention strategies.

 Women undergoing SonoCiné screening will be given a discounted rate for a comprehensive initial integrative medical wellness consult with OWM medical care providers.

 Breast Density is a measure used to describe the proportion of different tissues that make up a woman’s breasts.
 Breast density is not a measure of how the breasts look or feel, but rather how the breasts appear on a mammogram.
 Breast density is typically revealed through a mammogram.
 Cancers in a mammogram of a fatty breast appear white on dark fatty-breast tissue.
-In a mammogram of dense breasts, both cancer and dense-breast tissue appear white, making the cancer difficult to identify.
+In a mammogram of dense breasts, both cancer and dense breast tissue appear white, making the cancer difficult to identify.
 The SonoCiné technology solves this problem.

-SonoCiné ultrasound technology is used for tracking of breast tumor size during OWM Integrative Cancer therapy and for surveillance of recurrence for OWM cancer clients in remission.
+SonoCiné ultrasound technology is used for tracking breast tumor size during OWM Integrative Cancer therapy and for surveillance of recurrence for OWM cancer clients in remission.